 - What are the main factors currently driving inflation?

-- What can be done to slow down the rapidly increasing price gains?
+- What can be done to continue to slow down inflation?

 - Is raising interest rates a good or bad solution to control inflation?